PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 - **Before subscription renewal –** to allow you to address any issues beforehand.
 - **After customer support interaction –** to see if customers feel their issue has been resolved.

-### How to use CSAT to improve your SaaS product
+### How to use CSAT to improve your app

-Similar to [using NPS to improve your product](#how-to-use-nps-to-improve-your-saas-product), first segment your responses by assigning a [persona](/product-engineers/how-to-create-user-personas) to each one and filtering out any that don't match your key user persona.
+Similar to [using NPS to improve your product](#how-to-use-nps-to-improve-your-app), first segment your responses by assigning a [persona](/product-engineers/how-to-create-user-personas) to each one and filtering out any that don't match your key user persona.

 Then, analyze the differences between users who answered positively versus those who didn't.
 You can do this by conducting user interviews, follow-up surveys, and looking at product analytics data.

-Here are some questions you should find answers to:
+Here are important questions you should find answers to:

 - Which features are most used by users with positive response?
 How does this compare to everyone else?
 If there's a difference, why so?
 - What problem does your app solve for users with positive response?
 Why isn't this the case for everyone else?